-Adena also treats other bone and joint conditions, including arthritis.
+Adena also treats other conditions, including arthritis.

 As you age, you start losing bone faster than your body can build it.
 That’s why it’s never too early or too late to build stronger bones.
 Good habits, even in your teenage years, can help you slow your body’s natural bone loss.
 The U.S. Department of Health and Human Services recommends these prevention steps: